sap-linuxlab/community.sles-for-sap/roles/cluster/README.md

   perform stonith actions
 * aws_secret_access_key - string - secret access key of the account to be used to perform stonith actions

+### Required Variables for generic

+There are no specific requirements for the generic platform.